KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_011_SimpleMaterial.md

 }
 ```

-Note that this time, the file refers to additional, external resources: The `shader` objects contain URIs that refer to the following files, which will also be exlained later, but are shown here for completeness:
+Note that this time, the file refers to additional, external resources: The `shader` objects contain URIs that refer to the following files, which will also be explained later, but are shown here for completeness:

 The file `simple.vert` contains the source code of the vertex shader: